 Shara Lim - Legal Project Officer

-Shara is currently in her penultimate year of a Bachelor of Arts(International Studies/Journalism)/Law at Monash University.
+Shara is currently in the penultimate year of a Bachelor of Arts(International Studies/Journalism)/Law at Monash University.
 As a Legal Projects Officer, her roles include editing legal documents and writing content for Law Squared's legal projects.

 Shara is deeply interested in technology and innovation within the legal industry, as she believes it can help law become as accessible and human as possible.
 As the President of student organisation Monash SEED ('Socio-Economic Engagement and Development'), she hopes to empower students with the knowledge that businesses can create positive social impact.
 In doing so, she hopes to see students pursue purpose-driven lives and careers.
 Her exposure to social enterprises and start-ups in this position serves her well in her current role at Law Squared.

 Outside of her work and studies, Shara has a diverse array of interests.
 She has participated in the National Model United Nations in New York to discuss Nepal's environmental policies, volunteered at the Monash Oakleigh Legal Service and tutored English to disadvantaged students.
-She considers a three-month backpacking trip around Europe with her best friend one of the highlights of her life so far, and cannot wait to see more of the world to explore different perspectives and cultures.
+She considers a three-month backpacking trip around Europe with her best friend one of the highlights of her life so far and cannot wait to see more of the world to explore different perspectives and cultures.

 Daniel Goldblatt - Legal Project Officer